pavt/egad/documentation/replication-package.md

 2.2.2 Full replication

 - Use the *script.file* script to clone all the repos into your local *repositories* directory.
-Alternative, you can clone all the repos one by one.
+Alternative, you can clone all the repos one by one. [problem: clone using a specifict date]

 In both cases, make sure the *repositories* directory is in the same parent folder as your GT image.
 ```